jankaszel/hyperswarm-http/README.md

 For my thesis work ([code](https://github.com/falafeljan/from-me-to-you), [blog](https://kassel.works/thesis)), I intend to overcome current issues that CRDTs like [Automerge](https://github.com/automerge/automerge) have with browser technology by using W3C standards, but in a decentralized manner.
 While browser APIs don't allow access to files or low-level networking (like UDP sockets), using web standards like [Linked Web Annotations](https://www.w3.org/TR/annotation-model/) allows to work with a broadly-supported technology stack.

 This project aims to test Hyperswarm with simple HTTP requests, and ultimately provide simple library functions for web clients and "servers" (natively running applications) alike.
+Originally, WebRTC was inteded to create _'decentralized'_ gateway bridges (via [`@geut/discovery-swarm-webrtc`](https://github.com/geut/discovery-swarm-webrtc)), but WebRTC didn't work well in our tests.
+Hence, we switched over to fixed-host gateways using WebSockets (via [`websocket-stream`](https://github.com/maxogden/websocket-stream))

 ## Running the Experiment